They made kings, but not through me;

 everyone that trusts in them.
 (R./)

-After they had gone away, a demoniac who was mute was brought to him.
+After Jesus cured the blind men and they went away, a demoniac who was mute was brought to him.
 And when the demon had been cast out, the one who had been mute spoke; and the crowds were amazed and said, "Never has anything like this been seen in Israel."
 But the Pharisees said, "By the ruler of the demons he casts out the demons."

 Then Jesus went about all the cities and villages, teaching in their synagogues, and proclaiming the good news of the kingdom, and curing every disease and every sickness.
 When he saw the crowds, he had compassion for them, because they were harassed and helpless, like sheep without a shepherd.
 Then he said to his disciples, "The harvest is plentiful, but the labourers are few; therefore ask the Lord of the harvest to send out labourers into his harvest."